David Dewayne Johnson: Trial and appeals

 On November 30, 1990, Johnson was convicted of capital murder and sentenced to death.
 He later appealed his sentence by claiming his lawyer was manic-depressive and incapable of defending an accused murderer.
 His original lawyer's law license had also been suspended in 1993, after Johnson's conviction.

 The Eighth Circuit Court of Appeals upheld the denial of Johnson's appeal.
 The court's March ruling acknowledged that Johnson's first lawyer might have been mentally ill during his trial, that he did not press hard to admit certain testimony, and that he behaved unprofessionally during jury selection.
 "We nevertheless are convinced that the governing law requires that this conviction and sentence be upheld", the judges wrote.
 "We deal in specific facts, not abstractions, and the petitioner has failed to show any reasonable likelihood that the outcome of this case would have been different even if his lawyer had conducted himself perfectly", the opinion said.

 Execution

 Johnson made no final statement.
 He was executed at 9:11 p.m. on December 19, 2000, by lethal injection.

 Brown had two sons, both of whom lived out of state.
 Neither attended the execution.

 Johnson was the 23rd person executed by the state of Arkansas since Furman v.
 Georgia, after new capital punishment laws were passed in Arkansas and that came into force on March 23, 1973.

+Johnson was the last person to be executed in the United States of America in the 20th century.